-Red Tide Recovery Stock Enhancements Begin in Southwest Florida
+Red Tide Recovery Stock Enhancements

-Each of the eight releases included approximately 2,000 juvenile fish and 25 to 30 adult redfish.
+Each of the first eight releases included approximately 2,000 juvenile fish and 25 to 30 adult redfish.
 Locations were chosen specifically by the Duke Energy Mariculture Center biologists and releases began when waters were determined safe.

 CCA Florida hopes to conduct similar releases in the future and is constantly working for recreational anglers, fighting for clean water, defending access and supporting fisheries.
 Anglers can become engaged by joining CCA Florida at JoinCCA.org.
 Or visit us on our Facebook page.back to florida news